tasdikrahman/tasdikrahman.me/_posts/2019-04-24-handling-singals-for-applications-in-kubernetes-docker.md

 Each signal has a default value and action defined.
 You can take a look at `sys/signal.h` and find out more about each and every other signal defined in it.

-## Passing signal to a process from the command line
+## Passing the signal to a process from the command line

 When you do a `ctrl+c`, it's the same as sending a `SIGINT` signal and when you type `ctrl+z`, it's the same as sending `SIGTSTP`, and when we type `fg` or `bg` that is the same as sending a